james-jw/xq-promise/README.md

 Its important to note that all callbacks will be executed in the fork they originated from.
 So in this case, opening each database and computing the windows will occur in each fork.
 If you attached an additional callback after $computer, it too would execute in its origin fork, and not the master thread.
 Amazing!

 In regards to database access, or any resources for that matter.
 Notice how I ensure to only open one database per fork.
 Although this is not a strict limitation its a recommendation.

-As an alternatively queue up the large resource prior to the fork and use it in the callbacks:
+As an alternative, queue up the large resource prior to the ``forki-join`` and use it in the callbacks:
 ```xquery
 let $largeResource := doc('...')
 let $compute :=  function ($res) {